counterfactual/monorepo/packages/specs/source/protocols/install-virtual-app.md

 ### VirtualAppSetState

 There are two digests for this commitment.
-The first is for the initiating and responding parties to sign:
+The first is for the initiating and responder parties to sign:

 ```typescript
 keccak256(